Promotion on our first morning Istanbul Bosphorus cruise taken during April-October.

 To understand Istanbul is to understand how its maritime nature and unusual geography has influenced its character and history to shape how it is today.
 And to cruise Istanbul by boat includes some of the best things to see and do in Istanbul:

-Alighting your boat from any of several piers, your typical Bosphorus Cruise will take you on a loop of Istanbul’s most striking monuments through the Bosporus Strait.
+Alighting your boat from any of several docks, a typical Bosphorus cruise will take you on a loop of Istanbul’s most striking monuments through the Bosporus Strait.
 At over 30 meters long, you can cover almost half of the strait in a short-circle cruise (2 hours), or all of it in a full-circle or long cruise (4-6 hours).
 Depending on your starting point, you may enter and exit this sightseeing loop at any point and take a cruise past the following touristic places:

 In the lower Bosphorus, close to Sultanahmet Old City and the downtown center is Kabataş, a bustling transfer hub for land and sea.
 Just beyond is the Dolmabahce Mosque and its baroque clocktower, dating from the 1850s and designed by the Balyan Brothers, famous Amenian architects of the period.